willy-dev/AVA/README.md

 # Face Recognition with Liveness Detection Login on Flask Web interface for Siemens PLCs
 # Digital twin for Amatrol T554 Siemens Process control station at Dekut Siemens Center

+Big thanks to Runo Harris, a fellow Mechatronics Engineer and Data Scientist for all the help in building this project, you deserve a beer my G
 ## Project Overview
 &nbsp;&nbsp;&nbsp;&nbsp;We have implemented Flask web application login page including face verification (1-to-1 to verify whether the person who is logging in is really that person), for security purpose, with liveness detection mechanism (to check whether the person detected on the camera is a REAL person or FAKE (eg. image, video, etc. of that person)), for Anti-Spoofting (Others pretending to be the person), built with Convolutional Neural Network.
 After the login page, we also provided a webpage placeholder for future use.